 According to the Centers for Disease Control (CDC), autism affects one in 54 children in the United States today.
 Autism Spectrum Disorder (ASD) encompasses a broad range of behaviors ranging from mild to nearly disabling and is often used interchangeably with terms such as Asperger Syndrome and Pervasive Developmental Disorder.
 In fact, these are separate conditions that all fall within ASD.

-In this video, San Diego Health host Susan Taylor talks about ASD with Shirin Alonzo, MD, an internal medicine physician and pediatrician with a specialty in neurodevelopmental disorders from Scripps Coastal Medical Center Escondido.
+In this video, San Diego Health host Susan Taylor talks about ASD with Shirin Alonzo, MD, an internal medicine physician and pediatrician with a specialty in neurodevelopmental disorders at Scripps Coastal Medical Center San Marcos.

 ASD has replaced the individual diagnoses of autism, Asperger and others.
 ASD is not a mental illness; rather, it is a neurodevelopmental disorder that is present at birth.

 A person is diagnosed with ASD if they have certain clinical symptoms that develop in early childhood, usually before the age of 8.
 According to Dr. Alonzo, the diagnosis is based on developmental milestones in three categories:

 - Language and communication: By about 6 months of age, babies should be babbling using consonant sounds such as “bah, bah, mah, mah, lah, lah.”
 By age two they should start putting words together and have age-appropriate conversations.

 - Social interactions: The second category assesses how a child interacts with others.
 While many people believe children with ASD avoid talking, making eye contact or hugging, the opposite also may be true: excessive hugging or not understanding boundaries may indicate ASD as well.